Alchemy in art and entertainment: Literary alchemy

-The term "literary alchemy" dates back to at least 1971, when Jennifer R. Walters used it as the title of her essay Literary Alchemy in Diacritics magazine.
-Stanton J. Linden, in his 1996 Darke Hierogliphicks; Alchemy in English Literature from Chaucer to the Restoration, applies the term both to stories which deal extensively with alchemists and the process of alchemy (of which the earliest is Chaucer's The Canon's Yeoman's Tale), and stories which include alchemical allegory or imagery (of which the most extensive and well-known is the Chymical Wedding of Christian Rosenkreutz).
+The term "literary alchemy" dates back to at least 1971, when Jennifer R. Walters used it as the title of her essay "Literary Alchemy" in Diacritics magazine.
+Stanton J. Linden, in his 1996 book Darke Hierogliphicks; Alchemy in English Literature from Chaucer to the Restoration, applies the term both to stories which deal extensively with alchemists and the process of alchemy (of which the earliest is Chaucer's The Canon's Yeoman's Tale), and stories which include alchemical allegory or imagery (of which the most extensive and well-known is the Chymical Wedding of Christian Rosenkreutz).
 John Granger, who studies the literary alchemy in J. K. Rowling's, Harry Potter series explains:

 If you recall your Aristotle on what happens in a proper tragedy, the audience identifies with the hero in his agony and shares in his passion.
 This identification and shared passion is effectively the same as the experience of the event; the audience experiences katharsis or "purification" in correspondence with the actors.
 Shakespeare and Jonson, among others, used alchemical imagery and themes because they understood that the work of the theater in human transformation was parallel if not identical to the work of alchemy in that same transformation.
 The alchemical work was claimed to be greater than an imaginative experience in the theater, but the idea of purification by identification or correspondence with an object and its transformations was the same in both.

 In an early example, Sir Thomas Malory uses alchemy as a motif that underlies the personal, psychological, and aesthetic development of Sir Gareth of Orkney in Le Morte d'Arthur.
 Sir Gareth's quest parallels the process of alchemy in that he first undergoes the nigredo phase by defeating the black knight and wearing his armor.
 After this, Gareth defeats knights representing the four elements, thereby subsuming their power.
 In fighting and defeating the Red Knight (the overall purpose of his quest), he undergoes and passes the rubedo phase.
 Gareth, toward the end of his quest, accepts a ring from his paramour, Lyoness, which transforms his armor into multicolors.
 This alludes to the panchromatic philosopher's stone, and while he is in multicolored armor, he is unbeatable.